Alexoat76/holbertonschool-higher_level_programming/README.md

 # High Level Programming
 <div style="text-align: justify">

-Thank you for visiting this repository which contain my programming projects written in `Python3`, `SQL` and `JavaScript` programming language. for the
+Thank you for visiting this repository which contain my programming projects written in `C`, `Python3`, `SQL` and `JavaScript` programming language. for the
 **High Level Programming** curriculum at Holberton School.

 <p align="center">